hayley-leblanc/SplitFS/metadata.md

 - `struct remote_request` in splitfs/remote.h.
 Main structure used to send requests for operations between nodes.
 Clients send this to the metadata server when they want to perform a system call, and the metadata server uses it to inform file servers of incoming client requests.
 - `struct remote_response` in splitfs/remote.h.
 Smaller structure used to respond to requests (when a response is necessary).
 - `struct metadata_response` in splitfs/remote.h.
 Sent from the metadata server to a client to tell the client the file server location of a requested file.
+- `struct file_metadata` in splitfs/metadata_server.h.
+This structure contains the data that is stored persistently at the metadata server to record the full metadata for each file.
+It should be extended to be able to hold more file server locations.
+Note that this structure and `struct fserver_id` should **never** contain pointers to other structures since they are stored persistently; all data that referred to by either of these structs must live in these structs.

 ## Metadata server architecture
 The metadata server runs four threads: